British officers | RN | RNR | RM | WRNS | home

 HMS Bambara (RN Air Station, Trincomalee, Ceylon)

-Bought & ran a plantation with his brother in Tanganyka, c.
+Bought & ran a plantation with his brother in Tanganyika, c.
 1948/49 to 1957.
 Went to Rhodesia to farm tobacco, cattle and Maize at Umvukwes (now Umvurwe), north of Harare.
 Owned and managed a property portfolio including two blocks of flats in Harare (essentially lost everything following transition to independence and collapse of Zimbabwe).
 Moved back to Australia c.
 1987 (Adelaide, then Brisbane, then Toowoomba).

 Rankin,